MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_PowerShell_Editions.md

 Generally, scripts that work in PowerShell 6.1 and above will work with Windows PowerShell 5.1, but there are some exceptions.

-Version 1.18.0 [PSScriptAnalyzer][pssa] module has rules like [PSUseCompatibleCommands][psucc] and
+[PSScriptAnalyzer][pssa] version 1.18+ has rules like [PSUseCompatibleCommands][psucc] and
 [PSUseCompatibleTypes][psuct] that are able to detect possibly incompatible usage of commands and .NET APIs in PowerShell scripts.

 ### .NET assemblies